 Bamboo bedding is also an excellent choice for hot sleepers.
 Like silk, bamboo is a material that is lightweight, breathable, and allows thermal regulation so you won’t have to deal with too much heat as you sleep.
 If you are a hot sleeper who is on the search for the ideal duvet, we recommend the Down Under 100% Bamboo Duvet-- its advantage is that it does not require a top sheet.
 You can also find bamboo pillows and sheets that are not only cooling and breathable but are also eco-friendly and sustainable.
 If this is something you are considering, feel free to check out the Down Under 100% Viscose Bamboo Sheet Sets.
 Get A Bamboo Blanket To Help Sweat Evaporate.

-Still not sure, what to do.
-Check out some tips for Hot sleepers here!
+Still not sure, what to choose?
+Check out some of our Best Sleep Tips for Hot Sleepers

 If you are having trouble with sizing, here’s a guide to the different sizes that we offer at Down Under:

-The terms “Single” and “Twin” are often used interchangeably, however its dimensions usually measure at 39″ x 75″ inches, or 99 cm x 190.5 cm.
+- Single/Twin - The terms “Single” and “Twin” are often used interchangeably, however, its dimensions usually measure 39″ x 75″ inches, or 99 cm x 190.5 cm.
 This size is perfect for kids and can also fit petite adults.
 It can be used for small bedrooms, dens, or odd-shaped rooms that allow little space.

-As the name suggests, this is a longer version of the Single/Twin bed, measuring at 39" x 80" inches or 99 cm x 203 cm.
+Twin Extra Long - As the name suggests, this is a longer version of the Single/Twin bed, measuring 39" x 80" inches or 99 cm x 203 cm.
 This allows extra legroom for growing kids and tall adults, making it perfect for young adolescents and college students living in dorm rooms.